telerik/fiddler-jam-docs/portal/jam-embedded-api.md

 ---
 title: Jam Embedded API
-description: "Learn how to use the Fiddler Jam API to embed the log service into your webpage."
+description: "Learn how to use the Fiddler Jam API to embed the Fiddler Jam log service into your webpage."
 slug: fj-embed-api
 publish: false
 position: 56